yugabyte/yugabyte-db/docs/content/latest/admin/ysqlsh.md

 ##### \dgrt[+] [ [pattern](#patterns) ]

-Lists database tables and indexes in tablegroups.
+Lists tables and indexes in database tablegroups matching the *pattern*.
 If the form `\dgrt+` is used, additional information is shown about each tablegroup and table.

 ##### \dl